Jinn-eth/Starcatchers-lineup/README.md

-# Starcatchers line up
+# Whiskers lineup

-You're welcomed to try the [starcatcher line up](https://Jinn-eth.github.io/Starcatchers-lineup/).
+You're welcomed to try the [Whiskers-lineup](https://Jinn-eth.github.io/Whiskers-lineup/).

 If you like it, your star will be appreciated~~~